-Class 7 Fossils.
+Class 7 Paleontology.
 Display a minimum of 15 fossil specimens collected by the participant in Kansas, at least 5 of which have been collected during the current 4-H year.
-The fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.)

-The member must use one standard display box.
-The specimens must be labeled with the number of the specimen, date collected, county where collected, formation, member or source, phylum, class, and genus or part and geological(Cretaceous, Permian, Pennsylvanian, etc.)
+The fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.) The member must use one standard display box.
+The specimens must be labeled with the number of the specimen, date collected, county where collected, formation, member or source, phylum, class, and genus or part and geological (Cretaceous, Permian, Pennsylvanian, etc.) Class 8 Petrology.
+Display a minimum of 15 rock specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
+Rocks are to be grouped by the 3 rock classes (Sedimentary, Igneous, and Metamorphic).
+You must display at least one specimen from each of the three classes.
+The specimens must fit in one standard display box.
+Specimen labels must include a specimen number, the date collected, name of specimen, and the county where collected.
+All rocks must be identified by the formation and member name (Examples: Fort Hays Limestone, Member of the Niobrara Chalk Formation) or source (Examples: Rocky Mountain Outwash, glacial till).

-The lapidary will be judged on the following g criteria:
+Lapidary will be judged on the following g criteria:

 Workmanship and Content 60 points

 Presentation and Showmanship 30 points

 Accuracy of Information 10 points

-All lapidary specimens should be labeled with the following information:
+All lapidary specimens should be labeled with the

-- Specimen name

-- Place of origin (country, state, or county; county required for Kansas specimens)

-- Purchased or self-collected
+following information:

-- Date lapidary treatment began

-Date lapidary treatment completed (Treatment completed after the State Fair is considered a new year specimen).
+- Specimen name, Place of origin (country, state, or county; county required for Kansas specimens), Purchased or self-collected, Date lapidary treatment began, Date lapidary treatment completed (Treatment completed after the State Fair is considered a new year specimen).